twmr/gerrit.el/README.md

 Initially this package depended on the `git-review` command line tool, which was used for downloading and uploading gerrit changes.
-The functions are still provided but the are no longer actively updated.
-The recommended interface for downloading gerrit changes is `gerrit-download-new` and for uploading there is a `transient` called `gerrit-upload-transient`.
-Both of them no longer depend on `git-review`, but use the REST-API instead.
+The functions are still provided but they are no longer actively updated.
+They can be used by setting `gerrit-use-gitreview-interface` to `t`, which is the default value.

+The recommended interface for downloading and uploading gerrit changes is the new REST-API only interface that has to be activated by setting `gerrit-use-gitreview-interface` to `nil`.

 ## Installation

-Make sure that [git-review](https://opendev.org/opendev/git-review) is installed and that every cloned gerrit repo has a gerrit-specific pre-commit hook configured (`git review -s`).
+If you want to use the git-review interface, make sure that [git-review](https://opendev.org/opendev/git-review) is installed and that every cloned gerrit repo has a gerrit-specific pre-commit hook configured (`git review -s`).

 This emacs package is available on [MELPA](http://melpa.org/#/gerrit).